 Most people know about the European Quarter in Brussels, but not everyone knows that you can also visit several of the European institutions.
-I headed toward the Parlamentarium, the European Parliament museum, to check out a new temporary exhibition and also visited the nearby House of European History.
+I went to the Parlamentarium, the European Parliament museum and also visited the nearby House of European History.

 The Parlamentarium is the visitor’s center of the European Parliament in Brussels.
 Through interactive displays, objects, photos and information panels, it shows the history and workings of the European Parliament.
 It answers questions like:

 - What does the European Parliament do?

 - How do the EU Parliament elections work?

 and pays attention to the different European Union countries and their role in the history of the European Union.